 Coop City e2.1

 Coop City e2.1 is easy and comfortable to ride.
-You’ll find it has a multimode pedal assist, a rear rack, and a stable, upright position.
+You’ll find it has a multimode pedal assist, an upright riding position that still allows for some aggressiveness when you need it, and a factory a rear rack.

 - Offers Class 1 pedal assist up to 20mph